Nitric Acid With Sodium Hydroxide

 Thermodynamics of the Reaction: Enthalpy Change

 The reaction between nitric acid and sodium hydroxide is highly exothermic, meaning it releases heat.
+Even so, the energy released during bond formation in water is greater than the energy required to break the bonds in the reactants.
+This heat release is due to the strong electrostatic attraction between the hydrogen ions and hydroxide ions, forming stable water molecules.
 The enthalpy change (ΔH) for this reaction is significantly negative, indicating a considerable release of energy.
-Practically speaking, this heat release is due to the strong electrostatic attraction between the hydrogen ions and hydroxide ions, forming stable water molecules.
-Practically speaking, the energy released during bond formation in water is greater than the energy required to break the bonds in the reactants.
-This difference in energy manifests as the exothermic nature of the reaction And that's really what it comes down to..
+This difference in energy manifests as the exothermic nature of the reaction And it works..

 The precise enthalpy change value can vary slightly depending on conditions like temperature and concentration, but it generally falls within a range that reflects a substantial exothermic process.
-This heat release needs to be considered when working with this reaction, especially on a large scale, to avoid potential hazards associated with overheating And it works..
+This heat release needs to be considered when working with this reaction, especially on a large scale, to avoid potential hazards associated with overheating Took long enough..

 Explanation of the Salt Formed: Sodium Nitrate

 The salt produced in the neutralization reaction is sodium nitrate (NaNO₃).
 It's an ionic compound composed of sodium cations (Na⁺) and nitrate anions (NO₃⁻).
-Sodium nitrate is a white crystalline solid that is highly soluble in water It's one of those things that adds up..
+Sodium nitrate is a white crystalline solid that is highly soluble in water.

 • Fertilizer: Sodium nitrate is a valuable source of nitrogen for plants, making it a key component in many fertilizers.
 The nitrogen is essential for plant growth and development.